jnozzi/cocoadev.com/markdown/CoreDataBehaviorNotes.md

-This page is for documenting some of the behavior notes for the General/CoreData framework that are not otherwise mentioned in the documentation.
+This page is for documenting some of the behavior notes for the CoreData framework that are not otherwise mentioned in the documentation.

 ----